Employee Goal Setting: Guide, Examples and Performance Goals

 7. Celebrate Achievements

-Whether you provide a bonus, recognition during a staff meeting, or simply thank your team player for their efforts.
+Whether you provide a bonus, recognition during a staff meeting, or simply thank your team for their efforts.
 Celebrating successes can help keep everyone motivated and on track to achieve their goals.

 8. Bring Goals Full Circle